crevulus/kijkkat/README.md

 - [x] add zustand devtools via redux
 - [ ] clustering
 - [x] create post from file not camera
-- [ ] figure out how to do geoqueries based on moved map
+- [x] figure out how to do geoqueries based on moved map
+- [ ] merge in nsfw moderation branch
+- [ ] change map button to textContent
+- [ ] log out button
+- [ ] diable load more posts if length of query arrays match

 ### TODO: Design